deimonn/void-guides/1-installation/24-installing-sway.md

 Replace `<MENU>` with a menu tool of your choice, such as `wofi`, `rofi` or some other application launcher with the capability.

-See the [GitHub page](https://github.com/sentriz/cliphist?tab=readme-ov-file#usage) for instruction on delete and clear as well.
+See the [GitHub page](https://github.com/sentriz/cliphist?tab=readme-ov-file#usage) for instructions on how to delete and clear history as well.

 ### Night light